smohith/cp4i-install/README.md

 ### Create an instance of the Platform Navigator
 We will deploy the Platform Navigator (PN) inside of a pre-configured namespace.
 We will use an online installation method to pull the necessary images from the `IBM Entitled Registry` using a pre-defined `entitlement key`.

 1. From the OpenShift console, navigate to `Operators > Installed Operators`.
-Use the dropdown menu to select the `cp4i` project and select `IBM Cloud Pak for Integration Platform Navigator`.
+Use the dropdown menu to select the `cp4i` project and select `IBM Cloud Pak for Integration Platform Navigator` from the list of installed operators.

    ![cp4i-pn-operator.png](images/cp4i-pn-operator.png)